Cheerleader Camp: Critical response

 From contemporary reviews, "Gerz." in Variety noted that the film had a "Paper-thin plot" while stating that "the largely attractive cast does well with sparse material, particularly Russel and Dickey".

 Online movie guide AllMovie awarded the film one out of five stars, calling it "routine" and writing: "Cheerleader Camp won't hold pleasure for any except the most dedicated Z-level celebrity watchers."
 TV Guide awarded the film one out of four stars, writing: "Released theatrically as Bloody Pom Poms, but available on home video as Cheerleader Camp, this obscure low budget effort seeks to combine two classics of exploitation: the T&A cheerleader movie and the slice-and-dice splatter film."

+Home media

+The film was released by Prism Entertainment on video cassette on November 16, 1988.